Uses

 The leaves, on the other hand, are often used for its medicinal value.
 Saluyot’s health benefits for pregnant women is one of the main reasons it is popular in the Philippines.

-Saluyot is rich in vitamins E and C, and is packed with antioxidants, so it helps to protect the cells from damage.
+Saluyot is rich in vitamins E and C. It is full of antioxidants, so it helps to protect cells from damage.

 These vitamins and antioxidants prevent wrinkles and help keep you look youthful, while fighting off infections and diseases.